yireo/yireo-slides/slides/yireo/downsizing-magento2.md

 # in technical numbers

 ---
-# Magento of today
+# Magento core of today
+~ XYZ composer packages
-~ XYZ modules in the core
+~ XYZ modules
 ~ XYZ lines of code
 ~ Numerous features that you might not need